-Radiation Protection Safety Notification Warning

-Name of Student

-Date

-Social Security #

-• The Radiologic Technology Program wishes to inform you that according to the ICN Radiation Report for the month of, 20, the report reveals that you have received Deep dose mR; Eye dose mR; Shallow dose mR. • The RSO/designee will review with the student the Radiation Protection Safety Guidelines.

-ANALYSIS OF BADGE REPORT

-Hospital/Affiliate:

-Radiographic Area(s) Assigned:

-Total dose since beginning of the program:

-(Copy of signed form kept in secure file in Program Coordinator's office.)

-Section C: Pregnancy Policy

-Part 4: Pregnancy Policy

-According to New York State Sanitary Code, Chapter 1 - Part 16.6(h), (4/18/2001) and the US NRC Regulatory Guide 8.13 - Instruction Concerning Pregnant Radiation Exposure (June 99) the pregnant student/employee has the right to decide whether to declare her pregnancy or not.
-This voluntary decision can be withdrawn at any time.
+Radiation Protection Safety Notification Warning Name of Student Date Social Security # The Radiologic Technology Program wishes to inform you that according to the ICN Radiation Report for the month of, 20, the report reveals that you have received mR; Eye dose mR; Shallow dose mR. The RSO/designee will review with the student the Radiation Protection Safety Guidelines.
+ANALYSIS OF BADGE REPORT Hospital/Affiliate: Radiographic Area(s) Assigned: Total dose since beginning of the program: (Copy of signed form kept in secure e file in Program Coordinator's office.)
+Section C: Pregnancy Policy c Continue in the program with modification to clinical rotation. (fluoroscopy, portables, Part 4: Pregnancy Policy OR) Competencies missed would need to be made up upon full return to the program According to New York State Sanitary Code, Chapter 1 - Part 16.6(h), (4/18/2001) and the US NRC Regulatory after delivery.
+Guide 8.13 - Instruction Concerning Pregnant Radiation Exposure (June 99) the pregnant student/employee has The physician's statement shall be attached to this copy of the Policy.
+The student should sign this copy as proof the right to decide whether to declare her pregnancy or that they have read and understand the procedure. not.
+This voluntary decision can be withdrawn at any Ontions for Continuance in the Brogram time.
 The withdrawal of the declaration of pregnancy must be in writing.